Scbisui/Scbisui/README.md

 - 👋 Hi, I’m @Scbisui
 - 👀 I’m interested in Cybersecurity
-- 🌱 I’m currently learning Reverse Engineer
+- 🌱 I’m currently learning Calculus, Linear Algebra, Programming, Physics.

 <!---
 Scbisui/Scbisui is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.